davidwoolf/website/static/anatomy-of-everyday-ui-color-light.md

 color-mix(in <color-space>, <color> <percentage>, <color> <percentage>);
 ```

 The `in <color-space>` value refers to the interpolation method mixing will use, as spaces like `lch` and `srgb` will mix colors differently.
-Importantly, the passed in color values can be any valid `<color>` and do not need to be formatted in the matching color space:
+Importantly, the passed in color values can be any valid `<color>` and do not need to be formatted in the matching color space.

 ```css